 Chad smiled knowing that their dinner was now ruined.

 But when the box hit the floor it did not SPLAT! like Chad had expected.
-Instead, it landed with a heavy KLUNK! and instead of a cheesy slice of pepperoni sliding across Melony’s parents’ marble floor it was, to his surprise, a shotgun that had its barrel sawed-off and shortened.
+Instead, it landed with a heavy KLUNK!
+And instead of a cheesy slice of pepperoni sliding across Melony’s parents’ marble floor, it was, to his surprise, a shotgun, with its barrel sawed-off and shortened.

-Victor looked down at the gun and back up to the Pizza Guys who looked down at the gun and then back up at each other.
-Everyone remained silent and still for a moment and then Victor spun around and made a hard dash for the kitchen.
+Victor looked down at the gun and back up to the Pizza Guys, who looked down at the gun and then back up at each other.
+Everyone remained silent and still for a moment, then Victor spun around and made a hard dash for the kitchen.

-“Fuck!” cursed the delivery man Chad had hit with the door, chasing after Victor.
+“Fuck!” cursed the delivery man that Chad had hit with the door, as he chased after Victor.

-Panicking, Chad turned for the front door but felt a large hand plant firmly on his shoulder.
-He turned his head and saw the hairy knuckles and gorilla-like arms of the other delivery guy spin him around.
+Panicking, Chad turned for the front door, but felt a large hand plant firmly on his shoulder.
+He turned his head and saw the hairy knuckles and gorilla-like arms of the other delivery guy.